samuelgrootwassink/rt-event-tracker/LOG.md

 Refactor of the newsparser module, to decrease complexity of the module I will add another class called Item(), This way every item parsed from rss feeds gets it own objects with its own methods to determine relations and NE.
 The inclusion of a Feed() object to relate their origin will also be included to weigh the amount of items produced by each feed.

+## 01-03-2023

+Instead of checking for single NE we are now going to check for sets of NE so that sets of NE are then run through Twitter to get a more narrow result list (that being the plan).
+This however requires a method that check how many two sets are the same, and to set for example a treshold of 80%.
+If sets contain this or higher percentage of the same values the weigh is increased (maybe the larger set is then being used?).
+Or the set that contains the most overlapping words is used.

+## 03-03-2023

+After some experimentation I figured out there were more types of xml feeds used by news websites, nameluy also rdf feeds.
+Therefore I am splitting the _parse_feed() into two for respectively rdf & rss

+At east the part for the rss feeds seems to work as well as the rdf xml feeds.
+Now acceptig that the NER is not a 100 percent but continuing on the common_entity_sets() method.